MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Start-Process.md

 ### -WorkingDirectory

-Specifies the location of the executable file or document that runs in the process.
-The default is the folder for the new process.
+Specifies the location that the new process should start in.
+The default is the location of the executable file or document being started.
+The path provided is treated as a literal path.
+Wildcards are not supported.
+You must enclose the path in single quotes (`'`) if the path name contains characters that would be interpreted as wildcards.

 ```yaml
 Type: String